Careers Statutory Guidance 2018

 The Year 9 students then had a five week after school club which each week focused on different careers including, Medicine, Law, The Civil Service, The Creative Industry, Finance and Technology with IT.
 The sessions were run by student ambassadors and we followed a workbook written by Kings College Widening Participation Department.
 The club was a great success and the careers information, guidance and advice was extremely helpful as Year 9 students prepare to choose their GCSE options.

 Year 9 Graduation

-Twenty four students went along to the Strand Campus on the 12th July to graduate from the Kings Scholars Programme – the students had enjoyed the experience and it was amazing how quickly the time passed!
+Students went along to the Strand Campus on the 18th July to graduate from the Kings Scholars Programme – the students had enjoyed the experience and it was amazing how quickly the time passed!